Doka EngineeringEST · ESKİŞEHİR

 Doka FK robots' water management

-FK-1000-V3 and FK-600-V2 models run with 6 — 30 L/minute adjustable water flow.
+FK-1000 V3 solar panel cleaning robot and FK-600 V2 models run with 6 — 30 L/minute adjustable water flow.
 Water tank integration is available; osmosis water can be fed directly into the robot.
 The operator adjusts flow rate from the remote based on site soiling level.

 In dry mode, the robot uses no water at all — just the soft imported Nylon 6.6 brush to remove loose dust.
 This mode is critical for desert and remote sites.